 The Embassy has received numerous complaints about hospitals in the Bavaro/Punta Cana area.
 Visitors should be aware that medical units within the large hotels are not independent facilities, but are generally satellite offices of these hospitals.
 These medical units aggressively market their hospital for ill or injured tourists.
 Once in the hospital, visitors should also be aware these institutions engage in flexible and non-transparent pricing.
-The two hospitals have declined Embassy requests for price lists that can be linked on this site.
+The two hospitals have declined to provide a price list even when requested by the U.S. Embassy.
 Many tourists have been successful negotiating significantly-reduced hospital fees.
 In any event, the Embassy recommends that clients inquire about fees before receiving services.

 Consult closely with your medical practitioner in the United States regarding any locally available treatments or therapies before traveling to the Dominican Republic for procedures which are not licensed and approved in the United States.
 Experimental procedures carry certain risks as the quality of treatment varies from U.S. standards.